 When the Apple II shipped in 1977, the tech world paid attention.
 While the computer didn’t turn Apple into a billion-dollar giant overnight, it raked in a massive amount of money: $770,000 in revenue the year it debuted, $7.9 million the year after that, and a whopping $49 million the year after that.

-Others — particularly those without the resources of IBM — took a more obvious route: ripping off Apple’s revolutionary computer.
+Other computer companies — particularly those without IBM’s resources — took a more obvious route: ripping off Apple’s revolutionary machine aimed at consumers.

 Franklin Electronic Publishers fell into this second group.
 Its $2,200 Franklin Ace 1200 computer followed the company’s earlier Apple clones (the Franklin 1000 series).
 The Ace 1200 was a solidly built machine, boasting a 1 MHz MOS/Commodore 6502 microprocessor, 48KB of RAM, 16KB of ROM and dual 5-1/4-inch floppy drives.